GeoSensorWebLab/awm-styles/README.markdown

     $ sudo apt-get install nodejs
     $ sudo npm install -g carto

+To compile any changes to your project file, edit the `.env` file with database details and then:

+    $ source .env && scripts/project

 Then use the generation script to prepare the XML files:

     $ scripts/generate